fluffy-willa-42-team/cube3d/doc/ray_casting.md

 </blockquote></details>

-<details open><summary>Program Explonations</summary><blockquote>
+<details open><summary>Program Explanations</summary><blockquote>

 We now have the formula to get the next intersection of line where y is round.
-But to compute it we have to get rid of this $\pm$.
+But to compute it, we have to get rid of this $\pm$.

-For that we observe that we need to subtract $\Delta x$ if we are looking in the west and add if we are looking east.
+For that, we observe that we need to subtract $\Delta x$ if we are looking in the west and add if we are looking east.
 The west being if $\alpha_{ray}$ is between $90^\circ$ and $270^\circ$ or between $\dfrac{\pi}{2}$ and $\dfrac{3\pi}{2}$ radian.

 We will use this knowledge and our formula to cumpute it.